-It is easy to get caught up with start-up success stories when start-up failures are more common in this era.
-CB Insights have found that more than 70% of tech centric start-ups fail.
+It is easy to get caught up in the start-up success stories when start-up failures are more common in this era.
+CB Insights has found that more than 70% of tech-centric start-ups fail.
 In fact, Harvard Business School claims that the number is almost 90%.
 San Francisco-based start-up ‘Jawbone’, electric car start-up ‘Better Place’ and ‘Pets.com’ are a few names part of The 5 biggest tech start-up failures ever.
-There are ample reasons why start-ups fail and we are going to do dive deep into these reasons.
+There are ample reasons why start-ups fail and we are going to dive deep into these reasons.
 We are not going to list out 20 reasons start-ups fail but will only mention the 5 important ones.

 What is often seen in the start-up scene is that the companies do not figure out whether the market requires the product they are selling.
 A common mistake and belief in most start-ups that have failed are that they find their invention appealing in the market without conducting proper research.
 Companies should validate their products in pilot projects or even in beta tests before launching them in the market.
 Doing this will reduce their chances of failure, help them understand their target consumers, and significantly lessen their failure and market rejection risk.

-One should also calculate costing of the entire process before starting a business with respect to the demand of the product.
-For example, if you are planning to start an App based start-up, you should calculate how much would it cost to build your dream app using an online calculator.
+One should also calculate the cost of the entire process before starting a business with respect to the demand of the product.
+For example, if you are planning to start an App-based start-up, you should calculate how much would it cost to build your dream app using an online calculator.
 Funding along with market demands if not known has the potential to turn a little failure into an enormous one.

 A business requires someone good at marketing who understands the market scenario and the relevance of the product in the current market situation.
 Similarly, someone good at bookkeeping who keeps a track of all finance-related issues and ensure enough funds in the company account to carry forward with the work.
 A business needs people who are good at management, who can manage the team and make sure everything is working seamlessly.
 Someone good at project development to create a relevant product and ensure that it is made as per the current market demands.